minprog/programmeren-2/problems/queue/lab/README.md

 Before you go on, add this method to the top of the `Queue` class definition.

-Now, each time a new object is created using the `Queue()` syntax, it will also create an internal list, which is accessible using `self._data`.
+Now, each time a new object is created using the `Queue()` syntax, it will also create an internal list, which is accessible from the class code using `self._data`.

 {% next %}

 ## Enqueueing

-Now it's time to implement `enqueue()`.
+Now that we have storage, it's time to implement `enqueue()`.
 Recall that items should be stored at one end, but removed at the other end of the queue.
-How could we do this using a standard Python list?
+How could we do this using the standard Python list that we chose to use?

 Python lists support a variety of operations for adding and removing items.
 [Have a look at the documentation](https://docs.python.org/3/library/stdtypes.html#mutable-sequence-types).
 You probably know `append()` to add an item to the "end" of a list.
 That seems a good starting point.

+> Do make note, however, that in the image above, the "back" of the queue was pictured to the left, while you might imagine the "end" of a list being on the right.
+This is an implementation detail.
+It is not wrong per se, as long as you make sure that elements are enqueued and dequeued on opposite sides.
+Anyone writing code using the `Queue` class should not worry about data being on the left or the right, as long as the queue definition is adhered to.

 Implement `enqueue()` to append the given element to the internal `_data` list.